Otto Cribb: Return to Australia

 In May 1901 Cribb embarked on a return voyage for Australia due to feeling homesick, and he arrived in Sydney on the R.M.S.
 Sierra in June.
-When asked about America upon his arrival he remarked that "America is all right, but no more Americans for me; I'll tell you all some other time."
-In an interview after settling in he remarked that his contract had severely limited his opportunities and he felt his manager had taken advantage of him financially and had threatened to prevent him from returning to Australia when he expressed dissatisfaction.
+When asked about America upon his arrival he remarked "America is all right, but no more Americans for me; I'll tell you all some other time."
+In an interview after settling in, he said his contract had severely limited his opportunities and he felt his manager had taken advantage of him financially and had threatened to prevent him from returning to Australia when he expressed dissatisfaction.
 He also reported that when he attended a fight as a spectator someone pulled a knife on him causing him to pull a gun on them, which resulted in him being assaulted by several people at the next match prompting him to run away.
 He expressed his desire to box again after settling in and announced he would honor his promise and give Mick Dunn a rematch as his first fight.
 Dunn was eager to have his rematch and approached Cribb to organize it immediately after hearing of his return.

 In early June 1901 Cribb sparred with Donny Maloney.
 He gave another interview in early June in which expressed his desire to fight everybody in his weight class before going on a business trip to New Zealand in September, which prompted Dunn to question if this meant Cribb intended to renege on their rematch again, however he was reassured when the rematch was confirmed shortly afterwards.
 In July a rematch with Snowy Sturgeon was organized to take place after the Dunn rematch, and New Zealand boxer Jerry Butler challenged Cribb to a match.